jeffabruce/tianocore/index.md

 # Welcome to the open source community of UEFI

-This is the community site surrounding the open source components of Intel's implementation of [UEFI]({{wiki}}/UEFI).
+jThis is the community site surrounding the open source components of Intel's implementation of [UEFI]({{wiki}}/UEFI).
 Our [EDK II] is a modern, feature-rich, cross-platform firmware development environment for the UEFI and PI specifications.
 We hope that you'll delve into our